pixa-pics/pixa-pics.github.io/README.md

 * Rebuild some functionalities again.
 * Audit what users need and list the ideas found.

-## G") Get started and fund a king functionality now
+## F") Get started and fund a king functionality now

 **INTERESTED INTO SPONSORING a good cause? **